autumnmarceau/glitchlette/_posts/2025-11-28-every-rat-media.md

 Goes safely — where an open eye — <br>
 Would drop Him — Bone by Bone  <br>

-You might recognize the second and third lines...
+You might recognize the third and fourth lines...

 >Cover the abyss <br> With a trance of madness <br> So my careful heart <br> Can manage <br> A safe way around it